jcoldanghise/baseball_project/presentation_econ8310.md

 Our challenges can be broken down into three categories:

-- Data engineering
+1. Data engineering
-- Model training
+2. Model training
-- Evaluation
+3. Model evaluation

 ---